Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide-WindowsAzure-ServiceBus.md

 In `WindowsAzure.ServiceBus`, the library would automatically flow [activity baggage](https://learn.microsoft.com/dotnet/api/system.diagnostics.activity.baggage) via the `Correlation-Context` entry of the `BrokeredMessage.Properties` dictionary.
 This would allow senders and receivers to correlate any information that was added to an Activity's baggage by an application.

-In `Azure.Messaging.ServiceBus`, Activity baggage is not currently flowed through the message.
+In `Azure.Messaging.ServiceBus`, activity baggage is not currently flowed through the message.
 Instead, when using the [experimental OpenTelemetry support](https://devblogs.microsoft.com/azure-sdk/introducing-experimental-opentelemetry-support-in-the-azure-sdk-for-net/), `tracestate` can be used to correlate the [Activity.TraceStateString](https://learn.microsoft.com/dotnet/api/system.diagnostics.activity.tracestatestring) between senders, receivers, and processors.
 The `tracestate` entry is populated in the `ServiceBusMessage.ApplicationProperties` if the enclosing Activity has a non-null `TraceStateString`.
 In the future, we plan to add additional support for propagating context between senders, receivers, and processors.
 More details about tracing support in the `Azure.Messaging.ServiceBus` library can be found in the [troubleshooting guide](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md#distributed-tracing).

 ## Plugins

 With `Azure.Messaging.ServiceBus`, you can extend the various types, allowing users of the Service Bus library to use common OSS extensions to enhance their applications without having to implement their own logic, and without having to wait for the SDK to explicitly support the needed feature, as demonstrated in the [extensibility sample](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample09_Extensibility.md).
 We also have a [dedicated sample](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample10_ClaimCheck.md) that demonstrates using the claim check pattern in the new library.
-To discuss plugins further, feel free to comment [here](https://github.com/Azure/azure-sdk-for-net/issues/12943).

 ## Additional samples